MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 - Understand where and why problems occur.

-Explore the topics in this documentation for the business scenarios, tutorials, guided procedures, and videos.

 ## Business example

-For example, as a business owner in accounts payable, you can use process advisor to find the steps and actions in your procure-to-pay process.
-Using event log files from your ERP systems like Dynamics 365 or SAP, process advisor produces a process map.
+As a business owner in accounts payable, you can use process mining capabilities to find the steps and actions in your procure-to-pay process.
+Using event log files from your ERP systems like Dynamics 365 or SAP, process mining produces a process map.
 This map enables you to visualize the activities in the procure-to-pay process to gain the following insights:

 - Which activities in a process take the longest?